NVIDIA/aistore/docs/python_sdk.md

 - `to_obj` _Object_ - Destination object specifying both the target bucket and object name
 - `etl` _ETLConfig, optional_ - ETL configuration for transforming the object during copy
+- `latest` _bool, optional_ - GET the latest object version from the associated remote bucket.
+- `sync` _bool, optional_ - In addition to the latest, also entails removing remotely deleted objects

 **Returns**: